-- a) That portion of the DMx and/or ansamitocin P3 that the Company intends to use in the production of its own products is expensed as incurred; - b) To the extent that the Company has collaborator projections for up to 12 months or firm fixed orders, the Company capitalizes the value of DMx and ansamitocin P3 that will be used in the production of conjugate subject to these firm fixed orders and/or projections; - c) The Company considers more than a 12-month supply of ansamitocin P3 and/or DMx that is not supported by collaborators' firm fixed orders or projections to be excess.
-The Company establishes a reserve to reduce to zero the value of any such excess ansamitocin P3 or DMx inventory with a corresponding charge to research and development expense; and - d) The Company also considers any other external factors and information of which it becomes aware and assesses the impact of such factors or information on the net realizable value of the DMx and ansamitocin P3 inventory at each reporting period.
+a) That portion of the DMx and/or ansamitocin P3 that the Company intends to use in the production of its own products is expensed as incurred;

+b) To the extent that the Company has collaborator projections for up to 12 months or firm fixed orders, the Company capitalizes the value of DMx and ansamitocin P3 that will be used in the production of conjugate subject to these firm fixed orders and/or projections;

+c) The Company considers more than a 12-month supply of ansamitocin P3 and/or DMx that is not supported by collaborators' firm fixed orders or projections to be excess.
+The Company establishes a reserve to reduce to zero the value of any such excess ansamitocin P3 or DMx inventory with a corresponding charge to research and development expense; and d) The Company also considers any other external factors and information of which it becomes aware and assesses the impact of such factors or information on the net realizable value of the DMx and ansamitocin P3 inventory at each reporting period.

-At September 30, 2005, the Company's on-hand supply of DMx and ansamitocin P3 (including \$2.9 million of DMx and \$1.8 million of ansamitocin P3 held) represented more than a 12-month supply based upon current collaborator firm fixed orders and projections.
-In the year ended June 30, 2005, the Company recorded as research and development expense \$2.3 million of ansamitocin P3 and DMx that the Company has identified as excess based upon the Company's inventory policy as described above.
-No additional amounts were recorded during the three months ended September 30, 2005 related to excess inventory.
-However, in the three months ended September 30, 2005, the Company recorded \$127,000 to write down certain batches of ansamitocin P3 and DMx and certain work in process amounts to their net realizable value.
-Any changes to the Company's collaborators' projections could result in significant changes in the Company has additional excess DMx and/or ansamitocin P3 inventory and the Company would then evaluate the need to record further valuation allowances, included as charges to research and development expense.
+At December 31, 2005, the Company's on-hand supply of DMx and ansamitocin P3 (including \$2.4 million of DMx and \$1.8 million of ansamitocin P3) represented more than a 12-month supply based upon current collaborator firm fixed orders and projections.
+In the year ended June 30, 2005, the Company recorded as research and development expense \$2.3 million of ansamitocin P3 and DMx that the Company identified as excess based upon the Company's inventory policy as described above.
+No additional amounts were recorded during the six months ended December 31, 2005 related to excess inventory.
+However, in the six months ended December 31, 2005, the Company recorded \$153,000 to write down certain batches of ansamitocin P3 and DMx and certain work in process amounts to their net realizable value.
+Any changes to the Company's collaborators' projections could result in significant changes in the Company's estimate of the net realizable value of DMx and ansamitocin P3 inventory.
+Reductions in collaborators' projections could indicate that the Company has additional excess DMx and/or ansamitocin P3 inventory and the Company would then evaluate the need to record further valuation allowances, included as charges to research and development expense.